OlssonF/ESA2023_neon4cast_workshop/NEON_forecast_challenge_workshop_terrestrial.md

 -   We could use information about recent conditions to predict the future.
-What is happening today is usually a good predictor of what will happen tomorrow
+What is happening today is usually a good predictor of what will happen tomorrow.
+-   And we could think about what the historic data tells us about this time of year.
+Is this time of year likely to be similar the same period last year?
 -   We could also look at the variable’s relationship(s) with other variables.
-Could we use existing forecasts about the weather to generate forecasts about terrestrial fluxes
+Could we use existing forecasts about the weather to generate forecasts about terrestrial fluxes?
--   And we could think about what the historic data tells us about this time of year.
-Is this time of year likely to be similar the same period last year

 # 4 Introducing co-variates

-One important step to overcome when thinking about generating forecasts is to include co-variates in the model.
+One important step to overcome when thinking about generating forecasts is how to include co-variates in the model.
 A forecast of NEE, for example, may be benefit from information about past and future weather.
-The neon4cast challenge package includes functions for downloading past and future NOAA weather forecasts for all of the NEON sites.
+The `neon4cast` challenge package includes functions for downloading past and future NOAA weather forecasts for all of the NEON sites.
 The 3 types of data are as follows:

 -   stage_1: raw forecasts - 31 member ensemble forecasts at 3 hr
     intervals for the first 10 days, and 6 hr intervals for up to 35